Not wacky vs. definitely wacky: A study of scalar adverbs in pretrained language models: Tasks

 \subsection{Scalar entailment task}

 The adverb rankings in Table 1 can readily be translated into entailments.
 Evaluating putative entailments is an established test of logical reasoning: \textit{It is always cold} entails \textit{It is sometimes cold}, but the reverse is not true.
 If the models have reliably learned the logical relations between scalar adverbs during pretraining, they should rank completions which create correct entailments higher than completions which create contradictions.
 We set up an entailment task as a MLM task in two conditions, which we illustrate now with example items constructed from the ADV ADJ combination \textit{often special}.
 For the BELOW condition, we create items where we expect an adverb which is below the premise adverb on the relevant scale, e.g. \textit{If it is often special, then it is at least [MASK] special} (sometimes, occasionally, etc.).
 For the ABOVE condition, we expect a completion which is above the premise adverb, e.g., \textit{If it is [MASK] special, then it is at least sometimes special} (often, usually, etc.).
 We craft items using eight different templates for each condition (varying order of premise and mask as well as subordinating conjunction).
 These can be found in the Appendix along with detailed results for each template.

-We omit the scalar adverbs which are technically negations (\textit{hardly, never}) and omit `bottom' scalar adverbs (\textit{sometimes, maybe, slightly}) for the BELOW condition and top scalar adverbs (\textit{always, definitely, completely}) for the ABOVE condition, since we do not have correct answers available for these.
+We omit the scalar adverbs which are technically negations (\textit{hardly, never}) and omit bottom scalar adverbs (\textit{sometimes, maybe, slightly}) for the BELOW condition and top scalar adverbs (\textit{always, definitely, completely}) for the ABOVE condition, since no correct answer is available for these.
+In contrast to the natural items for the MLM task, \textit{not} is always a logically impossible completion for all items in the entailment task.

 We used 160 adjectives systematically varied in frequency.
 From our Reddit data, we selected adjectives in the \textit{low} frequency range (log frequency -18 to -14), \textit{medium} frequency range (log frequency -14 to -10) and \textit{high} frequency range (log frequency -10 to -6).
 We use the recent \textit{wordfreq} Python library for this purpose \citep{robyn_speer_2022_7199437}, which is sourced from the \textit{Exquisite Corpus} project and compiles multilingual data from 8 domains.
 In addition, we selected 40 pseudo words as adjectives from the highest ranked items in \citep{needle20224} under the constraint that they are not compounds of real words, so that the pretrained models' WordPiece tokenization does not introduce any previous information.
 We combine these 160 adjectives with our target adverbs for each template and condition to create a dataset of 40960 sentences for which we collect MLM completions from BERT large and RoBERTa.